openlawteam/openlaw-core/README.md

 ## Troubleshooting

-You need to do an `sbt compile` before the first time you do `npm run build`.
+You need to do `sbt "project openlawCoreJs" fullOptJs` before the first time you run `npm run build`.
 Otherwise, you will see an error like the below:

 ```
-ERROR in Entry module not found: Error: Can't resolve '/$YOUR_DIR/openlaw-core/client/target/scala-2.12/client.js' in '/$YOUR_DIR/openlaw-core'
+ERROR in Entry module not found: Error: Can't resolve '/$YOUR_DIR/openlaw-core/client/target/scala-2.12/client.js' in '/$YOUR_DIR/openlaw-core'.
 ```

 ## Contributing